 Address: 1625 North Central Avenue, Phoenix, Arizona 85004

-The Phoenix Art Museum is the largest art museum in the Southwestern United States.
+The Phoenix Art Museum is the largest in the Southwestern United States.
 The museum has a revolving door of temporary exhibits, so there’s always something new to see and admire.

 If you plan to visit the Phoenix Art Museum, you must check out the Fireflies Infinity Mirror Room, one of the permanent interactive exhibits at the museum.

-Created by world-renowned artist Yayoi Kusama, the exhibit’s official name is actually “You Who Are Getting Obliterated in the Dancing Swarm of Fireflies,” which really sums up the illuminating experience.
+Created by world-renowned artist Yayoi Kusama, the exhibit’s official name is “You Who Are Getting Obliterated in the Dancing Swarm of Fireflies,” which summarizes the illuminating experience.

-The Phoenix Art Museum is in the central corridor of Downtown Phoenix, which is a great place to base yourself if you’re looking to stay in the heart of the city.
+The Phoenix Art Museum is in the central corridor of Downtown Phoenix, which is a great place to base yourself if you want to stay in the city’s heart.

-Check out the hip Cambria Hotel Downtown Phoenix, which is located just a ten-minute walk away from the museum.
+Check out the hip Cambria Hotel Downtown Phoenix, located just a ten-minute walk from the museum.
 This hotel features modern art in each room and the common areas.

 See Related: Best Vacation for a Group of Friends